Freight Shipping from St. Petersburg to Baltimore

 How much does it cost to ship freight from St. Petersburg to Baltimore?

-Full truckload (FTL) rates from St. Petersburg, FL to Baltimore, MD currently range from $2,425-$2,989 for a standard dry van load over the 1,128-mile route.
+Full truckload (FTL) rates from St. Petersburg, FL to Baltimore, MD currently range $2,425-$2,989 (roughly $2.17-$2.65 per mile over 1,128 miles).
 LTL shipments typically cost $820-$1,359 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Petersburg to Baltimore?